inorawan/Mini_Project/Hashing/README.md

 # Implementation
-Hosted two servers named serverA and serverB.
-And also created a client.
-Both servers and client are runing in a same syatem on different port.
-For creating serverA and serverB, you can use this [serverA](serverA.py) and [serverB](serverB.py).
-To create client use this [client](Client.py)
+- Host two servers named serverA and serverB on the same system, each running on different ports.